ChannMyaeAung/MyLearningNotes/Linux/essentials.md

+In Linux, a distribution (often abbreviated as "distro") refers to a version or variant of the Linux operating system that includes the Linux kernel, system utilities, libraries, and additional software packaged together.
+Linux distributions typically include a package management system to simplify the process of installing, updating, and removing software.

+There are many different Linux distributions available, each with its own goals, target audience, and characteristics.
+Some of the most popular Linux distributions include Ubuntu, Debian, Fedora, CentOS, Arch Linux, and openSUSE, among others.

+These distributions can vary significantly in terms of their default desktop environment, package management system (such as apt, yum, pacman), release cycle, level of user-friendliness, and the software they include out of the box.
+Users can choose a distribution that best fits their needs and preferences, whether it's for general-purpose desktop use, server deployment, specialized applications, or embedded systems.

 ## Soft Links (Symbolic links or Symlinks)

 - **Concept :**  A soft link is a separate file that contains the path to the original file.
 It's like a shortcut that points to another location.